patchlevel/event-sourcing/docs/pages/clock.md

 !!! note

-    The `Clock` interface will be PSR-20 compatible as soon at it is published.
+    The `Clock` interface is PSR-20 compatible.
 For more information see [here](https://github.com/php-fig/fig-standards/blob/master/proposed/clock.md).

 ## SystemClock